QUICKLINKS AND VIEW OPITONS

 Abram Hoffer, MD, PhD took large doses of niacin for 57 years (1952 - 2009) and lived to be 92-years-old.

 Linus Pauling, a Nobel Prize-winning chemist, also took large doses of niacin and lived to be 93-years-old.

 In this audio clip, Dr. Hoffer talks about a woman who is 111-years-old who had been taking niacin for 41 years, and who attributes her longevity to niacin.

 Abram Hoffer, MD, PhD is the person who discovered that niacin raises HDL levels.

-Abram Hoffer, MD, PhD also notes that niacin not just lower cholesterol, but rather it normalizes cholesterol levels.
+Abram Hoffer, MD, PhD also notes that niacin does not just lower cholesterol levels, but it normalizes cholesterol levels.

-That is, niacin lowers cholesterol when it is high, and raises cholesterol when it is low.
+That is, niacin lowers cholesterol levels when it is high, and raises cholesterol levels when it is low.

 Abram Hoffer, MD, PhD also discovered that niacin, along with other nutrients and changes, can cure schizophrenia in many cases.